pgodwin/SSRSMigrate/README.md

 By default, logging is set to an information level, which will not include debug logging messages.

 Normal log messages are written to the `SSRSMigrate.log` file and errors are written to `SSRSMigrateErrors.log`.
-Script logs are written to `ScriptLog.txt` and script error logs are written to `ScriptErrorLog.txt`.
+Script logs are written to `SSRSMigrate_Script.log`.

 **Enabling debug level logging**